Skip to main content

 We define a config environment for the game and name that folder just the name of the title.
 We use this for common attributes for the game that are used in all environments.
 We typically use this environment directly for testing locally without Kubernetes.

-We created this environment in the Getting Started section; our example called this environment redwood-demo.
+We created this environment in the Getting Started section; our example called this environment project-name.

 Kubernetes Configuration Environment